 Which is the best energy supplier in the UK?

-In our opinion, the best energy supplier in the UK right now is Octopus Energy.
+As mentioned before, there can hardly be one "best supplier" as what goes into choosing that is so subjective and differs from person to person.
+However, the data we reviewed speaks very highly of Octopus Energy.
 In deciding this, we’ve balanced the above data, which gives a lot of insight into how each company treats its customers, with other criteria such as cost and environmental concerns.

-It should be obvious by now why Octopus is, for us, the one that ticks all of the right boxes and takes home the title of the UK’s best energy supplier.
+It should be obvious by now why Octopus, in our review, was the one that ticks all of the boxes.
 As well as having by far the lowest proportion of complainants of any major provider, it offers renewable tariffs at one of the cheapest rates available.